mdaines/viz-js/examples/README.md

 # Examples

-These examples assume that the build products (the `viz.js` file, etc.) are available in the lib/ directory.
+These examples assume that the build products (the `viz-standalone.js` file, etc.) are available in the lib/ directory.

 ## Script tag

 The simplest way to use Viz.js in a webpage.

+## Module script tag

+Viz.js can be imported from a module script tag.

 ## Parcel